wxnnvs/AutoEagler/README.md

 # AutoEagler
-A tool to automaticly set up a localhost eaglerXbungee, aiming to provide an alternative to singleplayer for Eaglercraft
+A tool to automatically set up a localhost eaglerXbungee, aiming to provide an alternative to Eaglercraft's singleplayer

 ## Progress:
 ✅ Local + NGROK tunneling